 Further opportunities include:

-At CSHARK we believe in practical and complete solutions for software development, so we search for trends and solutions representative of what may become a hit right around the corner.
+At CSHARK we believe in practical and complete solutions for software product development, so we search for trends and solutions representative of what may become a hit right around the corner.
 We believe the future of RegTech can be:

 Financial institutions can learn more about user and connections between them.
 In order to minimize the risk of unwanted transaction or behaviour, it is best to actively search for compliance issues.